Duma of the Chukotka Autonomous Okrug

-The Duma of Chukotka Autonomous Okrug (Дума Чукотского автономного округа) is the regional parliament of the Chukotka Autonomous Okrug, a federal subject of Russia in the far east of the country.
+The Duma of the Chukotka Autonomous Okrug (Дума Чукотского автономного округа) is the regional parliament of the Chukotka Autonomous Okrug, a federal subject of Russia in the far east of the country.
 Together with the executive and judicial branches, the okrug's duma (assembly) is vested with power to control the okrug's own affairs with high levels of autonomy from Moscow.
 All members are elected by public vote and are titled as deputies.
 Deputies currently have a five-year term.

 History

 Prior to the dissolution of the Soviet Union, the Supreme Soviet of RSFSR (Russian Soviet Federative Socialist Republic) was the legislative body of the Soviet Union that was elected by members of the Congress of People's Deputies of Russia.
 The Supreme Soviet contained the Council of the Republic and the Council of Nationalities, which represented the population size of the federal subjects.
 Until 1990, Chukotka was administrated under Magadan Oblast, but a law passed that year allowed this arrangement to be altered.
 Chukotka declared its administrative independence from Magadan Oblast to join the Russian Federation as an autonomous okrug.

 During the Russian constitutional crisis of 1993, the legislative body of Russia was dissolved and power was decentralized to the individual federal subjects by a presidential decree (No. 1617).
 Due to this, on 11 January 1994, another new decree was established to name the new local legislative body in Chukotka as the Duma of Chukotka Autonomous Okrug.
 Initially, the body had two chambers: an upper house with nine deputies, and a lower house with six deputies.
 The first legislative election was scheduled for 10 April 1994 to elect deputies for two-year terms.

 Of Russia's 85 federal subjects, the Chukotka Autonomous Okrug ranks seventh by land area and 84th by population; it also is the least-densely populated (as of 2010 census).
 Approximately half of its population are Chukchis or other indigenous peoples.